Lostwithiel Town Council

 Early photographs show flooding in Queen Street and North Street, similar to what has been experienced in recent years.

 Flooding affects specific areas and the majority of the town and roads are unaffected.
 Although some areas such as Coulson Park are regularly submerged, severe flooding which affects properties is rare.
-The information below is for anyone who is concerned they might be affected.
-You can get updates on the Lostwithel Flood Group Facebook page.

 Below: Queen Street in the early 1900s (left) and in 2010 (right)